Scout24/sqlstyle.guide/README.md

 Spaces should be used to line up the code so that the root keywords all end on the same character boundary.
 This forms a river down the middle making it easy for the readers eye to scan over the code and separate the keywords from the implementation detail.
-Rivers are [bad in typography][rivers], but helpful here.
+Rivers are [bad in typography](https://practicaltypography.com/one-space-between-sentences.html), but helpful here.

 ```sql
 (SELECT